tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: create a version just for interp() updates and gather all interp updates there!!
 	- DONE: full review of to-do list
 	- DONE: org to-do list
-		- TBD: read research
+		- DONE: read research
-		- TBD: deep dive review of Believed to be Done items
+		- DONE: deep dive review of Believed to be Done items
 		- TBD: synonyms
 			- IDEA: noun synonyms (different than abreviations)
 			- IDEA: global verb synonyms